 Which activities are offered in the community?
 Apartment management often provides you with a recreation schedule.
 You can choose what you like.

 It’s best to talk to your future neighbors and discuss what they most like.
 Does the community deliver on the promise?
 Are the activities enjoyable, and do they cover a broad range of interests?

-One time or other, we all require medical assistance.
+One time or another, we all require medical assistance.
 We need care from a certified provider.
-It’s best to research the place.
-Do they offer specialized medical services?
+It’s best to ask about it earlier.
+Does the management offer specialized medical services?
 Which medical service providers are available in the area?